These wonderfully fragrant keto coconut macaroons are truly easy to make - there's no need to whip the egg whites!

 Storing Leftovers

-Once completely cool, these cookies will keep for 3-4 days in an airtight container at room temperature.
+Once completely cool, these cookies can be kept for 3-4 days in an airtight container at room temperature.
 You can also freeze them for up to three months.

 More Coconut Recipes